-- a.
-Define and clarify the problem or question - b.
-Summarize and synthesize research literature in order to inform your audience of the current state of your topic - c.
-Identify relations, contradictions, gaps, inconsistencies and implications found in the literature - d.
-Suggest next steps in solving the problem and provide an example of an application to a school learning environment
+- Define and clarify the research problem/question. - Summarize and synthesize previous investigations/articles in order to inform the reader of the current state of research (i.e., review the literature). - Identify relations, contradictions, gaps, inconsistencies, and/or implications found in the literature. - Suggest the next step or steps in solving the problem, and provide specific application examples to specific teaching situations.